Welcome to Malley & Co Lawyers, Christchurch.

-Our experienced, solutions-focused team will work hard to get you the best outcome possible, whatever your legal needs.
+Our experienced, solutions-focused team will work hard to get you the best possible outcome, whatever your legal needs.

-As your advocate, we apply specialist thinking and extensive experience and at a fair price.
-We will work with you to help you manage any particular legal issue you have.
+As your advocate, we apply specialist thinking and extensive experience, and at a fair price.
+We will work with you to help you resolve any particular legal matter you have.
 Building a close, long term relationship as your trusted legal adviser is important to us.

 We are specialists

-At Malley & Co we offer specialist legal services and industry leading expertise covering: Property Law, Litigation and Dispute Resolution, Family Law, Trust Law, Private Client Law, Commercial and Business Law and Employment and Health and Safety Law.
+We offer specialist legal services and industry-leading expertise in: Property Law, Litigation and Dispute Resolution, Family Law, Trust Law, Private Client Law, Commercial and Business Law and Employment and Health and Safety Law.